Algarve-South-Portugal.com

 The afternoon should be spent in Castro Marim the historic town that defend Portugal’s borders and which is dominated by two castles.
 The older castle dates from the 14th century and was the constructed by the Order of Chris, a branch from the Knights Templar.
 The castle was abandoned in the mid-15th century and was ruined by the 1755 earth quake but is popular today.
 The second castle on the opposing hill is the Sao Sebastiao fort which was constructed to replace the older castle.

 Vila Real is not often considered as a beach resort but within the vicinity of the town are some glorious beaches.
 The sandy coastline extends for 12 km from the estuary of the Rio Guadiana to the small town of Manta Rota.
 The largest resort town of the region is Monte Gordo which is a mixture of bland white hotels, tourist focused restaurants and beach bars.
-Monte Gordo does have a great beach and is only a short bus ride of Vial Real.
+Monte Gordo does have a great beach and is only a short bus ride of Vila Real.

 The beautiful beach of Monte Gordo